chen42/presentations/cho_ag.md

 ---

 ###	Organophosphate poisoning
+*	organophosphates inhibits AChE, leading to build up of ACh.
 *	<span id="drug"> pralidoxime </span> regenerates AChE
 *	it binds to the AChE and displaces organophosphate
 *	administer as soon as possible, before *aging* occurs